divvun/giellalt-svn2git/doc/ExternalBuildRules.md

 ## tarballs

-All include statements in Makefile.am files are processed before tarballs are made, which means that there is no pre `autoreconf` processing requirements.
+All include statements in `Makefile.am` files are processed before tarballs are made, which means that there is no pre `autoreconf` processing requirements.
 The tarballs can thus be built independently of the above concerns.

 # Version checks

-* each langauge tied to a specific version of giella-core?
+* `giella-core` will switch to use a flat incrementing version number, instead of semantic versioning as is used now
-* giella-core using a flat incrementing version number, no semantic versioning
+* `configure.ac` (and related files) check that the available version of both resources are the correct one, as usual

-* configure.ac (and related files) check that the available version of both resources are the correct one
+All-encompassing updates to required versions can easily be done using the [dadmin tool](https://github.com/divvun/project-dadmin/).